 So faith is a spiritual force, but that is not the only way that it is described to us in the Bible.
-You see faith is a multi-faceted spiritual reality that can be used for offensive or defensive actions.
-You can read in Ephesians 6 God describing the spiritual armor of the church to consist of a number of spiritual entities and one of them is called the “shield of faith” and this is clearly a defensive weapon.
+You see faith is a multifaceted spiritual reality that can be used for offensive or defensive actions.
+We can read in Ephesians 6 where God is describing the spiritual armor of the church which consists of a number of spiritual entities and one of these is called the “shield of faith” and this is clearly a defensive weapon of force.

 Eph 6:16 Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.

 The verse starts by saying “above all” meaning there are other parts but this one is one of the greatest that is an essential necessary part to possess.
 What God is doing in this chapter is describing the spiritual warfare components that are essential to know and understand.
 First off you need to know you are in a spiritual war and if you do not know this you are already defeated.
 The Bible says for us to “submit to God and to resist the devil” (James 4:7).
 What does it mean to resist?
 That is not a passive verb, if anything it is an aggressive verb of action.
 To resist is when you are in a war with an opposing occupying force and you choose not to submit to them.
 You do know that Satan is the occupying force that we are now in resistance to, yes?
 God gave man the earth and put Adam in charge, but Satan came and took it from him and has been occupying the earth illegally for the past approximate 6000 years.
 His time of occupation is growing significantly shorter now and it is time to demonstrate his defeat and he is not happy about this at all.